AknEp/redmine-slack/README.md

 This plugin posts updates to issues in your Redmine installation to a Slack channel.
 Improvements are welcome!
 Just send a pull request.

+## Fork note

+This repository is really maintained in Apr 2015

+based on @takah 's fix

 ## Screenshot

 ![screenshot](https://raw.github.com/sciyoshi/redmine-slack/gh-pages/screenshot.png)